 Following the recent changes to the Bylaws establishing the new Candidate and Student member categories that come into effect in January 2024, the PCMB undertook a review of the Qualification Standard - Requirements for Continuing Professional Development (CPD) (QS) and related procedures to address any required changes.
 The PCMB also took the opportunity to determine if any additional improvements or clarifications were needed based on the experience of members and the PCMB during the recent reporting process.
-A few changes to the QS are being proposed, which would take effect in January 2024 for the 2022-2023 reporting cycle.
+A few changes to the QS were proposed, which would take effect in January 2024 for the 2022-2023 reporting cycle.

-In accordance with the CIA Bylaws, the proposed changes to the QS are being sent to members and other stakeholders for review and input.
-The revised QS (with changes redlined) accompanies this memorandum.
+In accordance with the Bylaws, the proposed changes to the QS were sent to members on September 21 for consultation.
+The final revised QS (with all changes redlined) accompanies this memorandum.